Friday, April 24, 2026

 We ate freshly baked bread from the onsite horno oven and marveled at the structures and ancient cemetery.

 At a small grocery store Bob loved the group of dogs gathered at the door, led by a cat.
-Jim marveled at the way the dogs took to Bob right away.
+Jim was fascinated at the way the dogs took to Bob right away.

 We found a picturesque jewelry store outside the pueblo where silver and turquoise handmade pieces were offered for sale, but we didn’t buy any jewelry.